 When presented with a cancer diagnosis, many young women are concerned with how it might affect their fertility and whether or not starting or adding to a family is still a possibility.
 But, thanks to a variety of different fertility preservation options, doctors are making it possible for women to beat cancer and be a parent.

-“Fertility preservation should be a consideration before, during, and after cancer treatment for any woman of child-bearing age,” says Xiaomang Stickles, MD, FACOG, a gynecologic oncologist at Lankenau Medical Center, part of Main Line Health.
-“As women leave their twenties behind and choose to begin families later, they are at an increased risk of receiving a cancer diagnosis before their family is complete.
+“Fertility preservation should be a consideration before, during, and after cancer treatment for any woman of child-bearing age,” says Lauren B. Turker, MD, a gynecologic oncologist at Lankenau Medical Center, part of Main Line Health.
+“As women choose to begin families later, they are at an increased risk of receiving a cancer diagnosis before their family is complete.
 But many times, women don’t need to choose between cancer treatment and having a family.”

 Although being faced with a cancer diagnosis and the decision of having to delay having a family can be an emotional and frightening one, the good news is that there are many options available.

-“The treatment of gynecological cancers has shifted over the past decade from a one-size-fits-all approach to being more tailored to the patient and her family planning goals,” says Dr. Stickles.
+“The treatment of gynecological cancers has shifted over the past decade from a one-size-fits-all approach to being more tailored to the patient and her family planning goals,” says Dr. Turker.

-Below, Dr. Stickles explores some of the most common fertility preservation options.
+Below, Dr. Turker explores some of the most common fertility preservation options.

 When most women think of fertility preservation, they likely think of freezing embryos or eggs to be used for a later pregnancy.
 While some may use the terms interchangeably, there are some key differences between both procedures.